Skip to content

 Composition rule

-When both predicates match (:sensitive?
-AND :large? apply to the same path), sensitive drop wins — the size marker is suppressed because it would leak :path / :bytes / :digest information from a sensitive slot.
-The walker's composition rule is normative; per 009 §Size elision in traces.
+When both classifications match the same slot (:sensitive?
+AND :large?), sensitive drop wins — the size marker is suppressed because it would leak :path / :bytes / :digest information from a sensitive slot.
+The composition rule is normative; per 009 §Size elision in traces and 015 §Projection.

 See also